fitztrev/docs/docs/development/csrf.md

+# Defenses against Cross Site Request Forgery

-# Preventing unauthorized writes
+## Preventing unauthorized writes

 > **Rule 1:** HTTP endpoints must strictly use the appropriate HTTP methods, i.e. `GET` and other ["safe" methods](https://developer.mozilla.org/en-US/docs/Glossary/safe) should not change any state on the server.

 Before even routing, a global request handler [checks](https://github.com/ornicar/lila/blob/master/modules/security/src/main/CSRFRequestHandler.scala) the `Origin` header on all unsafe requests.

-# Preventing unauthorized reads
+## Preventing unauthorized reads

 ~In absence of CORS, only JSON and XML can be read in cross site requests.~